Australia’s win, 1983

 Unsuccessful challenges, 1987–1992

 New Zealand’s first challenge in 1987 was mounted by a group led by merchant banker Michael Fay at Fremantle, Western Australia.
-The radical fibreglass yacht, New Zealand, did well in the preliminaries but was beaten in the finals by the US Stars and Stripes.
-Sailed by Dennis Conner, it took the cup back to America.
+The radical fibreglass yacht, New Zealand, did well in the preliminaries but was beaten in the finals of the Louis Vuitton challenger series by the US Stars and Stripes.
+Sailed by the inimitable Dennis Conner, Stars and Stripes went on to take the cup back to America.

-In 1988 another challenge was fought out in San Diego by two freakish boats – New Zealand’s enormous KZ1 and an equally inappropriate catamaran from Conner.
-The ensuing court battles served only to forge a consensus that an appropriate yacht be used in the future.
+In 1988 another challenge was fought out in San Diego by two freakish boats – New Zealand’s enormous KZ1 and an equally inappropriate catamaran helmed by Conner.
+The ensuing court battles served only to forge agreement that an appropriate class of yacht should be used in the future.